Adittoguy/Customised_Virtual_File_System/Concepts/README.md

-📌 Overview

-The Customised Virtual File System (CVFS) is a technical implementation of an in-memory file system layer that emulates core Unix/POSIX system calls.
-This project demonstrates how an Operating System internally manages files, including metadata handling, data block allocation, and the lifecycle of file descriptors—without using the host OS file system.

-The entire file system exists in memory and closely mirrors real kernel-level behavior.

-🎯 Project Objectives

-Understand internal working of Unix File Systems

-Simulate kernel-level file handling mechanisms

-Implement POSIX-compliant system calls

-Manage file metadata, blocks, and descriptors manually

-🛠️ Implemented System Calls

-The core functionality is built around the following POSIX-style system calls, which form the primary interface for interacting with the virtual storage.

-🔹 1.
-File Lifecycle Management
-creat(name, mode)

-Allocates a new Inode

-Initializes file metadata

-Creates a directory entry

-Returns a unique File Descriptor (FD)

-open(name, mode)

-Searches for the file’s Inode by name

-Creates an entry in the Global File Table

-Returns a File Descriptor

-close(fd)

-Releases the File Descriptor

-Updates the process-specific FD table

-Decrements reference count in the Global File Table

-unlink(name)

-Removes the filename-to-Inode link

-Decrements link count

-Frees data blocks when link count reaches zero

-🔹 2.
-Data I/O and File Navigation
-write(fd, buffer, size)

-Writes data from user buffer into virtual disk blocks

-Automatically allocates blocks if file grows

-read(fd, buffer, size)

-Reads data from virtual blocks

-Starts from the current file offset

-Prevents reading beyond EOF

-lseek(fd, offset, whence)

-Modifies the current read/write offset.

-SEEK_SET → From beginning of file

-SEEK_CUR → From current offset

-SEEK_END → From end of file

-🏗️ Internal Data Structures

-The system relies on the following kernel-level abstractions:

-Structure	Purpose
-Inode	Stores file metadata such as size, type, permissions, and block pointers File Descriptor Table	Per-process table mapping FDs to open files Global File Table	Maintains offset, mode, and reference count for open files Block Bitmap	Tracks free and allocated memory blocks efficiently

-🔄 Core Logic Flow
-🔹 Space Allocation

-During creat() or write()

-  Block Bitmap is scanned for the first free block

-  Block is marked allocated

-🔹 Address Translation

-  Logical byte offset → Physical block address

-  Uses Inode’s block pointer array

-🔹 Reference Counting

-  Managed via the Global File Table

-  Ensures file persists as long as at least one FD is open

-🧠 Learning Outcomes

-  Deep understanding of file system internals

-  Practical exposure to OS kernel concepts

-  Hands-on experience with memory management

-  Strong foundation for system programming & OS interviews

-🚀 Use Cases

-  Operating System coursework

-  Interview preparation (OS + Systems)

-  Learning Unix internals

-  Academic demonstrations

-👨‍💻 Author

-Aditya Sanap
-Aspiring System Programmer & Software Developer

-📄 License

-This project is open-source and available under the MIT License.

-⭐ If this project helped you understand file systems, consider giving it a star!
+🔧 Basic System Calls Required for CVFS

+The Customised Virtual File System (CVFS) emulates essential Unix/POSIX system calls to demonstrate how an Operating System manages files internally.
+These system calls form the primary interface between the user and the virtual file system.

+📂 1. creat()

+Purpose: Create a new file in the virtual file system.

+Description:
+  Allocates a new Inode, initializes file metadata (file name, size, permissions), reserves directory space, and returns a File Descriptor.
+If the file already exists, the call fails.

+📂 2. open()

+Purpose: Open an existing file.

+Description:
+  Searches the directory structure for the specified file.
+If found, an entry is created in the Global File Table, initializing access mode and file offset, and a File Descriptor is returned.

+📂 3. close()

+Purpose: Close an open file.

+Description:
+  Releases the file descriptor associated with the file.
+Updates the process-specific File Descriptor Table and decrements the reference count in the Global File Table.

+🗑️ 4. unlink()

+Purpose: Delete a file.

+Description:
+  Removes the filename-to-Inode mapping.
+Decrements the link count of the Inode.
+If the link count becomes zero and no file descriptors are open, the system deallocates all associated data blocks.

+✍️ 5. write()

+Purpose: Write data to a file.

+Description:
+  Copies data from a user buffer into the virtual disk blocks starting at the current file offset.
+Automatically allocates new blocks if the file size increases.

+📖 6. read()

+Purpose: Read data from a file.

+Description:
+  Retrieves data from the virtual disk blocks into a user buffer beginning at the current file offset.
+Reading beyond End Of File (EOF) is prevented.

+🔁 7. lseek()

+Purpose: Change the current file offset.

+Description:
+  Modifies the read/write pointer based on the specified offset and reference point:

+  SEEK_SET → Beginning of file
+  SEEK_CUR → Current position
+  SEEK_END → End of file

+📊 8. stat() / fstat()

+Purpose: Retrieve file metadata.

+Description:
+  Returns information such as file size, permissions, type, and link count without modifying file contents.

+📋 9. ls()

+Purpose: List files in the virtual directory.

+Description:
+  Displays all existing files along with metadata such as file size and permissions.

+❌ 10. truncate()

+Purpose: Resize a file.

+Description:
+  Adjusts the file size.
+If the size is reduced, extra data blocks are released.
+If increased, blocks are allocated.

+🧠 Why These System Calls Matter

+These system calls collectively demonstrate:

+  File lifecycle management
+  Memory and block allocation
+  Metadata handling using Inodes
+  File descriptor and reference counting Logical-to-physical address translation

+🎯 Summary

+These basic system calls replicate how a real Unix kernel manages files, making CVFS an excellent project for understanding Operating System internals and system-level programming.